jonnor/ESC-CNN-microcontroller/report/report.md

 Analog to Digital (ADC) converter for analog inputs, and high-speed serial communications for digital inter-system communication using protocols like I2C and SPI.
-For digital audio communication, specialized peripherals exists using the I2S or PDM protocols.
+For digital audio communication, specialized peripherals exist using the I2S or PDM protocols.

-Microcontrollers are widely used across all forms of electronics, such as household electronics and mobile devices, telecommunications infrastructure, cars and industrial systems.
+Microcontrollers are widely used across all forms of electronics, such as household electronics and mobile devices, telecommunications infrastructure, cars, and industrial systems.
-In 2017 over 25 billion microcontrollers were shipped, and is expected to grow by more than 50% over the next 5 years[@ICInsightsMCUSales].
+In 2017 over 25 billion microcontrollers were shipped and shipments are expected to grow by more than 50% over the next 5 years[@ICInsightsMCUSales].

-Examples of microcontrollers (from ST Microelectronics) that could be used for audio processing is shown in Table \ref{table:microcontrollers}.
+Examples of microcontrollers (from ST Microelectronics) that could be used for audio processing are shown in Table \ref{table:microcontrollers}.
 Similar offerings are available from other manufacturers such as Texas Instruments, Freescale, Atmel, Nordic Semiconductors, NXP.